andyl/BAMRU-Private/README.md

 - run `rake db:data:load`

 To run the app in development:
-- run `rails server` to run just the web app
+- `rails server` to run just the web app
+   OR
-- run `foreman start -p 3000 -e .rbenv-vars` to run the full stack
+- `foreman start -p 3000 -e .rbenv-vars` to run the full stack

 ### Provisioning a Server